tuva-health/docs/docs/claims-data-fundamentals/adjustments-denials-reversals.md

 - **Adjustment:** This claim record type is submitted if the original claim was denied or if the provider found an issue with the original claim they needed to correct.
 - **Reversals:** This claim record type is submitted if the original claim was paid, but then an adjustment was needed and the original claim needed to be backed out.

-The two types of payment statuses are straightforward:
+The three types of payment statuses are straightforward:

 - **Paid:** Indicates the claim was paid (positive paid amount)
 - **Denied:** Indicates the claim was denied (zero paid amount)